MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ### Connect to these servers

-This item allows you to specify the name for RADIUS servers that provide network authentication and authorization.
-Note that you must type the name **exactly** as it appears in the Subject field of each RADIUS server certificate, or use regular expressions to specify the server name.
-The complete syntax of the regular expression can be used to specify the server name, but to differentiate a regular expression with the literal string, you must use at least one "" in the string that is specified.
-For example, you can specify nps.example.com to specify the RADIUS server nps1.example.com or nps2.example.com.
+This item allows you to specify the name for Remote Authentication Dial-In User Service (RADIUS) servers that provide network authentication and authorization.
+Note that you must type the name **exactly** as it appears in the **Subject** field of each RADIUS server certificate, or use regular expressions to specify the server name.
+The complete syntax of the regular expression can be used to specify the server name, but to differentiate a regular expression with the literal string, you must use at least one `*` in the string specified.
+For example, you can specify `nps.*\.example\.com` to match the RADIUS servers `nps1.example.com`, `nps2.example.com` or `npsabc.example.com`.

 Even if no RADIUS servers are specified, the client will verify that the RADIUS server certificate was issued by a trusted root CA.